Money Growing Concept

 If you're two years away from retirement, you'll likely be in “wealth preservation” mode and want to own assets that have a very high likelihood of maintaining their value.

 Your risk tolerance and time horizon are linked — the longer your time horizon, the more risk you can take on.
-As you get older, your risk tolerance should decline because there is less time to recover from a downturn in the market.
+As you get older, you should reduce the amount of risk you take on because there is less time for your portfolio to recover from a market downturn.

 Additionally, your temperament should influence your investment mix.